 On the product page, you can also give engineers a 3D preview of the product.
-By doing this, it helps your customer verify this is the right product (tpyos happen).
+Doing this helps your customer verify this is the right product (tpyos happen).

 3. Link to 3D part downloads directly from the home page.

 For some industries like hydraulics and pneumatic cylinders, having 3D CAD & BIM models is the new standard.
 Since that’s what engineers are looking for, there’s no reason this shouldn’t be front-and-center on your homepage.